Fidelity Payment Services: Card Processing Reviews & Complaints

 As of this review, Fidelity Payment Services is accredited with the Better Business Bureau and holds an “A+” rating with 4 complaints filed in the last 36 months.
 1 complaint was filed due to billing or collection disputes, 2 were related to problems with the product or service, and 1 had to do with an advertising issue.
-None of the 4 complaints were answered but did not receive a final response from the merchant.
+All 4 complaints were answered but did not receive a final response from the merchant.

 What Merchants Say

 In addition to the 4 complaints filed on Fidelity Payment Services’ BBB profile, the company has also received 47 informal reviews.
 All 47 of these reviews are positive, being awarded 5 out of 5 in each rating.
 However, it should be noted that informal reviews are not subject to verification by the BBB like complaints are.
 The most recent review is the only negative one against the company.
 It was left by a merchant who expresses their disapproval of the company’s customer service: